 Except that the real world got just a little too real.

-It took me a while to come to terms with the fact that my job prospects are close to nonexistent and that my career will not take its flight any time soon.
-In fact, I sometimes still catch myself denying it.
-The stress of landing a job is always looming, the anxiety is available in surplus and the fear of disappointment is now my nemesis.
+It took me a while to realize that my job prospects are close to nonexistent and that my career will not take its flight any time soon.
+I sometimes still catch myself denying it.
+The stress of landing a job is always looming, the anxiety is available in surplus, and the fear of disappointment is now my nemesis.

-However, the one thing that is keeping me sane at such a time is keeping my mind occupied by doing various activities, i.e, to be productive, with no hard and fast rule that said activities must be under my expertise.
-In no way is one outrightly expected to be productive at such a time, but it remains a way to keep yourself from spiraling into negative spheres.
+However, the one thing that is keeping me sane at such a time is keeping my mind occupied by doing various activities, i.e., to be productive, with no hard and fast rule that said actions must be under my expertise.
+In no way is one outrightly expected to be effective at such a time, but it remains a way to keep yourself from spiraling into opposing spheres.
 I wouldn’t say I’ve mastered the art of productivity, but I’ve learned a thing or two.

 Your hobbies can be treated in two ways:

 For example, my hobbies include reading and baking.
-Assessing these two based on what they could be, reading comes under (A) and baking under (B).
+Assessing these two based on what they could be, the lesson comes under (A) and baking under (B).
 And so began my little venture of selling home-baked goods within my locality.
 I wouldn’t call it a full-fledged business, but as mentioned earlier, it’s substantial.
-At this point, I would like to make clear the fact that reading did not take a back seat due to baking; Giving to one must not take away from the other.
+At this point, I would like to clarify that reading did not take a back seat due to baking; Giving to one must not take away from the other.
 There are 24 hours in a day to do both, and God knows I’m not sleeping before 3 AM.

-I have understood that my career is experiencing a monstrous setback but after a lot of self-wallowing and pity, I’m at a point where I’m able to look at it from a perspective that tells me to use this time to better my portfolio.
-Taking relevant courses and carrying out activities related to your field of desire will always, always push you towards where you want to be.
-This is the time to fill your CV with those sought-after skills which not only show off your capabilities, but also the fact that you tried to make the best of a bad situation.
+I have understood that my career is experiencing a monstrous setback, but after a lot of self-wallowing and pity, I’m at a point where I’m able to look at it from a perspective that tells me to use this time to better my portfolio.
+Taking relevant courses and carrying out activities related to your field of desire will always push you towards where you want to be.
+This is the time to fill your CV with those sought-after skills that show off your capabilities and the fact that you tried to make the best of a bad situation.

 The good thing about productivity is that it does not demand continuity— you could begin an activity today and feel the need to take a break tomorrow.
 As long as you continue it the day after, you’re on the right track.
-I feel I’ve decoded productivity in a pandemic relatively well... now if only I could turn this into a job.
+I think I’ve decoded productivity in a pandemic relatively well, now if only I could turn this into a job.

 Did you like the blog?
-Share it with your friends to let them learn something new!
+Please share it with your friends to let them learn something new!